Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

   - ❌ Different scope.
 - https://schema.org/category
   - Definition: A category for the item.
 Greater signs or slashes can be used to informally indicate a category hierarchy.
+  - ❌ The definition refers to the class that it describes.
   - schema:Service is in the domain.
   - skos:Concept is in the range because the range is schema:Thing.
 - https://www.bbc.co.uk/ontologies/creativework/category